Achievable logoAchievable logo

 Convertible

 If preferred stock is convertible, it can be converted into common stock of the same issuer.
-The issuance of convertible securities is a dilutive action to the common stockholders, meaning it affects their proportionate ownership of the company.
+Issuing convertible securities is a dilutive action for common stockholders because conversion increases the number of common shares outstanding.

 Because dilution negatively affects common stockholders, the issuer must obtain voter approval to issue convertible preferred stock or bonds.